JacksonCampolattaro/GSoC-2021/about.md

 CGAL can use different math kernels to retain high levels of precision, and to ensure that rounding errors don't propagate to create incorrect results.
 Using SIMD in exact computation could be the subject of its own research project.
-We decided that if we wanted to take advantage of SIMD we would need to find places exactness wasn't necesary.

 ### N-Way Tree

+One major difference of Embree is the topology of its AABB-tree.
+Embree provides an "N-Way Tree", where each node contains N children, rather than only 2.
+N is typically set to the size of the CPU's SIMD registers, so that intersection with all children can be done rapidly.

 ### Experimenting with Workarounds

+We decided that if we wanted to take advantage of SIMD we would need to find places exactness wasn't necessary.

 ### Other Techniques used by Embree